Your Guide to Smart TV Streaming Protocols, DRM & more!

 Today HLS and DASH take the lead with support offered on most devices, and are thus a logical choice for most streaming providers, as they move away from MSS.
 Recently, a fourth option, Common Media Application Format, or CMAF, was readied in an attempt to create a common global streaming format.
 The conversion rate or take up of the CMAF format is still under evaluation as tests and practical implementations are harder than the theoretical benefits it offers.
 Although CMAF is not a streaming format and is targeted to work both with DASH and HLS, it adds complexity as it still requires support from the different devices.

+So which Smart TV platforms support which streaming protocols?
 The matrix below gives you an overview on the native support for playback of video protocols.
 The table only considers a clear video stream which is the foundation for any premium streaming service.

 Table #1: Compatibility matrix of the different streaming formats and Connected TV platforms